ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 # Formats for input and output data {#formats}

 ClickHouse can accept and return data in various formats.
-A format that is supported for output can be used to arrange the results of a `SELECT` query, and the data for an `INSERT` query can be accepted in a format that is supported for input.
-Conversely, when working with a data file using the [File](../operations/table_engines/file.md) table engine, to enable `SELECT`s from the file, its format must be supported for input, and to enable `INSERT`s -- for output.
-The table below lists the supported formats.
+A format supported for input can be used to parse the data provided to `INSERT`s, to perform `SELECT`s from a file-backed table such as File, URL or HDFS, or to read an external dictionary.
+A format supported for output can be used to arrange the results of a `SELECT`, and to perform `INSERT`s into a file-backed table.

+The supported formats are:

 | Format | input | output |
 | ------- | -------- | -------- |